 What’s the Difference Between Organic Search Visibility & Traffic?

-SEO visibility is a relative value that’s usually represented as a percentage.
-It estimates the likelihood that a site will receive traffic from a fixed set of keywords based on how high that site ranks for each individual keyword.
+SEO visibility is a relative metric gathered from several search factors.
+It’s used to understand how visible a site will be across SERPs and estimates the likelihood that a site will receive traffic from a fixed set of keywords based on how high the site ranks for each keyword.

 Keep in mind that search intent accounts for a lot of variability in click-through rates, but we can apply some broad averages to draw some conclusions.